The Keys and Steps You Need to Market Your Business

 - Identifies and generates new revenue from existing products in new or adjacent markets

-- Generates portfolio growth by leading your business in discovery, development, and delivery of new products at the right time and rapidly
+- Generates portfolio growth by leading your business in discovery, development, and delivery of new products rapidly and at the right time

 - Captures worth from value-adding support activities, defining new value propositions, and getting paid for their delivery